-Brooklyn Father Shot To Death Defending Daughter
+Brooklyn Man Shot Dead While Defending Daughter

 NEW YORK (CBSNewYork) – A Brooklyn father was shot to death while defending his daughter over the weekend in Crown Heights.

 Shortly after 1:30 p.m.
-Sunday, 43-year-old Philip Scarlett was at his girlfriend’s apartment in the Kingsborough Houses, waiting for his daughter to arrive.
+Sunday, 43-year-old Philip Scarlett was at his girlfriend’s apartment in the Kingsborough Houses, waiting for his daughter to arrive, reports CBS2’s Hazel Sanchez.

-Police said he noticed a disturbance between his daughter and two men in the hallway and went to help.
-A struggle ensued, and Scarlett was shot.
+Scarlett’s family says his 14-year-old daughter Tyra went to meet him there to get money for her grandmother and to do laundry.
+When she arrived, two masked men attacked her right outside the apartment door.

+“That’s when she cried out for daddy,” said Scarlett’s mother, Janet Howell.
+“He came out and realized what was going on, and he grabbed her and tossed her in the house and he was struggling to keep them out of the house.

-He was rushed to Interfaith Medical Center, where he was pronounced dead.
+Scarlett was rushed to Interfaith Medical Center where he was pronounced dead.

+Scarlett’s daughter told CBS2 her father’s girlfriend emptied his pockets before police arrived.

+She also said the girlfriend waited three days before giving her family the cash and wallet Scarlett had on him when he was shot, showing a bullet hole piercing through it and everything inside including a W-2 form.

 Police released photos of two men identified as “persons of interest” in the case.